Wood Species Used for Our Amish Furniture

 Types of Wood Species: Red Oak

 Red Oak is not, in fact, all red.
 It can be any shade, from warm brown to deep cream, but it is streaked with red — which gives the wood its name.
-This wood is durable and holds its color for a long time.
+This wood is durable and perfect for everyday use.
 It’s often employed to make furniture that gets a lot of daily use, such as kitchen chairs and tables.
-Red Oak may also be referred to as Black Oak.
 Red Oak can be stained to be very light colored to very dark.

 Types of Wood Species: Q.S.
 White Oak

 White Oak has a lot of similarities to Red Oak.
-It’s equally hard, if not harder, and it takes on stain easily.
+It’s equally hard, if not harder and perfect for everyday use, and it takes on stain easily.
 White Oak resists water better than most woods, and you will find many ships with hulls made from it.
 The “Q.S.” stands for quarter-sawn, which is a way of cutting the wood at a 90-degree angle to reduce cupping and highlight its growth rings.
 Like Red Oak, it’s not actually white.
 A slight green tone runs through the wood which is visible in a natural state.
 Once it is stained, it has beautiful swirly and tight grain markings.

 Types of Wood Species: Rustic Q.S.
 White Oak